wely/DevCamp/HOL/java/01-developer-environment/README.md

     > Please do not skip this step, because we will need node.js to install the Azure cross platform command line interface in the next step.

-1. Install the [Microsoft Azure Cross Platform Command Line](https://github.com/Azure/azure-xplat-cli).  *There is a new python-based command line interface in preview - we are not going to use that one.
-Please follow these instructions to install the node-based command line interface* Open a *NEW* terminal window and execute this command to verify that the node version is v6 or greater:
+1. We will use the [Microsoft Azure Cross Platform Command Line](https://github.com/Azure/azure-xplat-cli) to interact with our subscription.

+    > *There is a new python-based command line interface in preview - we are not going to use that one.
+Please follow these instructions to install the node-based command line interface.*
-    ```CMD
-    node -v
-    ```

     Then install the Microsoft Azure Cross Platform Command Line by executing: